wakibara9/Riftbound-TCG-Unleashed---Personal-Collection-Data-Analysis/README.md

 ## Baseline Context

 I opened 2 boxes, with each box containing 24 packs.
 Each pack is comprised of 14 cards.
-To evaluate personal pull variance, the project references the official distribution matrix per pack, box, and case as established by the publisher (Riot Games).
+To evaluate personal pull variance, the project references the official distribution matrix per pack and per box as established by the publisher (Riot Games).

 ### Official Rarity Rates